Bichu0077/SmartphoneBehavior_Team8/README.md

 ## Conclusion

-This project successfully identifies meaningful behavioral patterns in smartphone usage data.
-K-Means clustering with `k=3` reveals three clearly differentiated user groups — heavy, balanced, and minimal users — each showing consistent patterns across screen time, app usage, battery drain, and data consumption.
-The extensive visualization suite validates these groupings and provides actionable insights into digital habits and usage trends.
-These findings can serve as a foundation for personalized digital wellness recommendations and targeted app optimization strategies.
+This project successfully uncovers meaningful behavioral patterns in smartphone usage data through systematic preprocessing, exploratory analysis, and clustering techniques.
+The analysis reveals strong relationships between key features such as screen time, app usage, battery consumption, and data usage, highlighting how user engagement directly impacts device resource utilization.

+The clustering approach effectively groups users with similar behavioral characteristics, enabling a clear understanding of varying usage intensities.
+These patterns are further validated through extensive visualizations, which demonstrate consistent separation across multiple dimensions of user activity.

+Overall, the findings provide valuable insights into digital behavior trends and can serve as a foundation for applications such as personalized user recommendations, digital wellbeing monitoring, and efficient resource optimization strategies in mobile systems.

 ---